 - Does the plan meet my needs?
 Assess your company’s unique situation.
 Do you have employees whose kids are ready for braces?
 Might you be heading for a crown or root canal?
 Are implants or dentures in employees’ future or are annual exams, cleanings and X-rays the extent of their dental needs?
 Make sure you are paying for services you need and getting the best value on those services.
 It’s not just about cost; it’s about coverage as well.

 - How reputable is the dental benefits carrier?
 Make sure you’re working with an established company.
 Look at their company profile.
 How long have they been in business?
 Do they specialize in dental insurance?
 Are they local or national?
 There has been a lot of consolidation in the insurance industry.
 The amount of experience your dental insurance company has processing and paying dental claims is important.
-If dental insurance is not your insurance company’s main area of expertise, you could encounter difficulties with the handling your dental claims and payments.
+If dental insurance is not your insurance company’s main area of expertise, you could encounter difficulties with handling your dental claims and payments.

 Delta Dental of Arizona has been named the no. 1 dental insurance company by Ranking Arizona Magazine and the Phoenix Business Journal for 15 consecutive years.
-For over 40 years, we’ve focused on just one thing—dental insurance—and provide more than 892,000 enrollees with local customer service and a robust network consisting of 89% of the state’s dentists.3
+For over 40 years, we’ve focused on just one thing—dental insurance—and provide more than 892,000 enrollees with local customer service and a robust network of 89% of the state’s dentists.3

 Plus, we’re a not-for-profit company whose mission is to improve lives by promoting optimal oral health.
 In fact, through the Delta Dental of Arizona Foundation, we’ve invested over $7 million into the community’s oral health needs since 1997.
 Find out about our dental plans for small businesses at www.deltadentalaz.com/shop-for-plans.